Motol University Hospital

 Motol University Hospital (Fakultní nemocnice v Motole) is a large teaching hospital in the Motol area of Prague.
 It is the largest medical facility in the Czech Republic and one of the largest in Europe.
 It is a major teaching base for students from the Second Faculty of Medicine, and also for some students from other faculties mainly the First Faculty of Medicine.
-The Nemocnice Motol metro station nearby is named after it.
+The nearby Nemocnice Motol metro station is named after it.

 This hospital has 2,410 beds.
-860,000 patients treated a year as out-patients and 70,000 treated per year as in-patients.
+860,000 patients are treated a year as out-patients and 70,000 as in-patients.
 The hospital is served by almost 5,000 staff.

+2025 bribe affair

+In February 2025, the 2025 Motol hospital bribery hit the news, in which Miloslav Ludvík, the director of Prague’s Motol Hospital (Czechia’s largest medical facility), was dismissed on February 24, 2025, after being charged with bribery, subsidy fraud, damage to EU financial interests, and money laundering.
+The case involves 16–17 suspects, including Ludvík and his deputy, Pavel Budinský, who are linked to systematic abuse of public procurement processes for hospital construction contracts.